About UTSA Teaching and Learning Services

 Shelley has firsthand experience juggling the challenges of school and family life and learning the ropes as a transfer student.
 She is also proud to be First Gen!
 Shelley has an Associate of Arts from State Fair Community College in Missouri, a BS degree from Southern Illinois University, a Master of Education in adult education from University of Oklahoma, and a doctorate in higher education administration from Oklahoma State University.

-As instructional designer for Teaching and Learning Services, Rocio Chavez provides expertise on the design and development of online modules in support of faculty training and development programs.
-Additionally, she works with and maintains relationships with subject matter experts (SMEs) and staff to coordinate online module development and delivery.
-She has more than 10 years of higher education experience as an adjunct faculty member, project manager, and now, as an instructional designer.
+As senior instructional designer for Teaching and Learning Services (TLS), Rocio serves as Project Manager, leading department staff in the design, development and delivery of online modules in support of faculty training and development programs.
+Additionally, she manages TLS communications, the TLS website, and automates TLS services and processes.
+She has more than 10 years of higher education experience as an adjunct faculty member, project manager, and now, as a senior instructional designer.